All about mito

 Here’s Bill Nighy to explain in a little more detail what mitochondrial disease is.

 Mitochondrial disorders affect people in multiple ways, depending on which cells are affected.
-This can make the condition hard to diagnose, as mitochondrial symptoms often resemble those of other serious illnesses.
-For example, a person with mito may suffer from seizures, fatigue, vision and hearing loss, cognitive disabilities, respiratory problems or poor growth.
+This can make the condition hard to diagnose, as mitochondrial disease symptoms often resemble those of other serious illnesses.
+For example, a person with mito disease may suffer from seizures, fatigue, vision and hearing loss, cognitive disabilities, respiratory problems or poor growth.
 Any of the body’s organs and systems can be affected including the brain, heart, lungs, gut, liver and skin.
-Examples of inherited mitochondrial diseases include MELAS syndrome, Leigh syndrome and Leber’s disease (LHON).
-For more information about these and other mitochondrial disorders see our list of the different types of mitochondrial syndromes.
+Examples of inherited mitochondrial disorders include MELAS syndrome, Leigh syndrome and Leber’s disease (LHON).
+For more information about these and other mitochondrial diseases visit our ‘What is mitochondrial disease?’ page or see our list of the different types of mitochondrial syndromes.

 Want to learn more about mitochondrial disease?

-Head to the ‘Affected by mito’ side of our site where you’ll find the most frequently asked questions and answers about this genetic disorder.
+Head to the ‘Patients & Professionals’ side of our site where you’ll find the most frequently asked questions and answers about this inherited disorder.

 Donate today